rust-lang/book/src/ch10-01-syntax.md

 }                   }
 ```

-Now they're identical!
-We've made our type fully generic.
+Now they’re identical!
+We’ve made our type fully generic.
 This definition is
 also how `Option` is defined in the standard library.
 If we were to read this
-definition aloud, we'd say, "`Option` is an `enum` with one type parameter,
+definition aloud, we’d say, “`Option` is an `enum` with one type parameter,
 `T`.
 It has two variants: `Some`, which has a value with type `T`, and `None`,
-which has no value."
-We can now use the same `Option` type whether we're holding an `i32` or an `f64`:
+which has no value.“ We can now use the same `Option` type whether we’re holding an `i32` or an `f64`:

 ```rust
 let integer = Option::Some(5);